Subscribe via Email

 Tag Archives: LTI

-I have long argued that the development of technical interoperability standards for education are absolutely critical for enabling innovation and personalized learning environments.
-Note that I usually avoid those sorts of buzzwords—”innovation” and “personalized learning”—so when I use them here, … Continue reading
+By Michael FeldsteinMore Posts (1021) I have long argued that the development of technical interoperability standards for education are absolutely critical for enabling innovation and personalized learning environments.
+Note that I usually avoid those sorts of buzzwords—“innovation” and “personalized learning”—so … Continue reading

-Update: Scott Wilson rightly pointed out to me that the IMS produces specifications, not standards.
-This week was the annual IMS Learning Impact conference, and it brought with it a slew of announcements about progress on education-specific technical standards: Learning … Continue reading
+By Michael FeldsteinMore Posts (1021) Update: Scott Wilson rightly pointed out to me that the IMS produces specifications, not standards.
+This week was the annual IMS Learning Impact conference, and it brought with it a slew of announcements about progress … Continue reading